mmoayyed/mmoayyed.github.io/_posts/2016-08-26-cas5-rc1-release.md

 of attributes.

 Note that attribute resolution could always be done via Groovy.
 This bit is not new.
-We have just made the configuration of it a whole easier.Also note that in CAS, attribute resolution is a separate process from attribute release.
-You mix and match options that are available for both.
+We have just made the configuration of it a whole easier.
+Also note that in CAS, attribute resolution is a separate process from attribute release.
+You can mix and match options that are available for both.

 Needless to say, the script is all Groovy and and is capable of executing any kind of operation the Groovy language itself is able to support.